-Credit Approval
+Credit approval

 Bank's credit policy has been prepared in line with Bangladesh Bank guidelines illustrating the approval process and delegation of authority.
-The approval process segregates relationship management/marketing from the approval authority.
-The approval authorities are delegated to different levels of management and Board.
-Board of Directors of the bank has the highest level of authority to approve any credit proposal and delegate such authority to the competent authority (MD, DMD, EC, Board, Branch Manager).
-The Corporate Banking Division submits the proposals to the Head Office Credit Review Committee (HOCRC) to review and forward it to the competent authority for approval.
+The approval process segregates relationship management, credit marketing from the approval authority.
+The approval authorities are delegated to different levels of management, executive committee of the Board and Board of Directors.
+Board of Directors of the bank has the highest level of authority to approve any credit proposal and delegate such authority to the competent authority (EC, MD, DMD, Branch Manager).
+The Corporate Banking Division receives the proposals from the branches and thereafter scrutinized, analyzed and processed in conformity with Credit Risk Management(CRM) guidelines of Bangladesh Bank and forward the memorandum embodying their recommendations to the CRM division for scrutiny and to ensure that all regulatory procedures/rules and regulations etc. are complied with.
+After exercising due diligence by CRM, they convey their observations to Corporate Banking/Islamic Banking/SME and Agri Credit Division for submitting the proposals to Head Office Credit Review Committee (HOCRC) and finally forward it to the competent authority for approval.